ngsanogo/ngsanogo.rbind.io/content/about.md

 ---
 aliases:
   - about
 author: Issa Sanogo
 date: "2025-02-11"
-description: About Issa Sanogo - Freelance Data Engineer specializing in life sciences data management and engineering
+description: About Issa Sanogo - Senior Data Engineer
 title: About
 ---